thefossguy/blog/content/posts/0001_immutable_vars_vs_constants_rs.md

 externalLink = ""
 +++

+## Introduction

+If you just started learning Rust, you might have noticed that its variables are "immutable by default".
+Rust also has constants.

+Doesn't this mean that Rust's "immutable variables" ≈ "constants"?

+Not quite.

-## Aren't immutable variables same as constants?
+## How are immutable variables different than constants?

-Yes and no. The property that "the value can never change" is true for both but that is all.
+Only the property that "the value can never change" is true for both but that is all that is common between Rust's immutable variables and constants.

 Constants are used when you have to evaluate something at compile-time.
 Meanwhile, immutable variables are used when you need a value at run-time.